trailheadapps/dreamhouse-lwc/README.md

 > [!IMPORTANT]
 > This is the modern Lightning Web Components version of the Dreamhouse sample application.
 If you are looking for the legacy Aura version, click [here](https://github.com/trailheadapps/dreamhouse-sfdx).

+# JT is not a developer but sometimes adds pointless lines to his apex code to test

 ![dreamhouse-logo](dreamhouse-logo.png)

 Dreamhouse is a sample application that demonstrates the unique value proposition of the Salesforce platform for building Employee Productivity and Customer Engagement apps.